bryoz/reactphoto/README.md

 Following the guide below, which requires very little coding knowledge.
 Simply add your own folders/subfolders and photos to create your site structure, then run the required npm commands to build your site.

+Run ``npm i --legacy-peer-deps`` from the root folder to build the required packages.
+Run ``gatsby develop`` afterwards to build the site locally.

 ### Designed for mobile

-Using the best responsive design practices, the site helps your photos look their best whether on mobile or widescreen.
+Designed to respond to browser window size, the site helps your photos look their best whether on mobile or widescreen.
 Using masonry, the layout adjusts dynamically to fit your images.

 ### Utilize metadata

 To avoid writing the same copy, many times over, **ReactPhoto** will extract EXIF/IPTC information which is commonly added during the post-processing stage, meaning all of your information can be stored in the image file itself.

 ### Dark theme

 Includes light and dark color themes, which adjust automatically based on site visitor preferences.

 ## Demo

 ReactPhoto is currently being used to power [my own photo site, bryPhoto](https://www.bryphoto.co.uk/).
 I will keep this updated as development continues.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was originally bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It has since been rebuilt from the ground up, and is powered by [Gatsby](https://www.gatsbyjs.com).

 ## Getting started

 Grab this project and install dependencies using [Node Package Manager](https://docs.npmjs.com/about-npm/index.html).

-Firstly, you'll need to create a new folder in the root of this project called ``photography``.
+Firstly, you'll need to create a new folder in the src of this project called ``media``.
 This folder, and its subfolders/files will create your site structure.

-Any files in ``photography`` root will be ignored.
-Any folders will create top-level-navigation, and their children and subfolders will create subnavigation and pages.
+Any files in ``media`` root will be ignored.
+Any folders will create top-level-navigation, with subfolders and images creating subnavigation and photo pages.
+To an extent, the site will mirror your folder structure.

 Navigation and URLs are generated from folder and file names.

 ### Photo metadata

+EXIF metadata is supported, displaying the following attributes when available:
+- Camera
+- Lens
+- FocalLength
+- ExposureTime
+- ApertureValue
+- ISO
+- Flash

-You can use IPTC metadata to overwrite a photo's page title (using the ``Headline`` field), and add caption text.
+Additionally, you can use IPTC metadata add a description (using the ``Caption`` field).

-Currently supported attributes are:

-- ~~Headline~~ [Deprecated]
-- Caption

-In future, there will be configurable support for EXIF data, including location and camera details.

 ### Site configuration

 You can edit the ``config`` file in ``src/data/config.json`` to customise your information - including site title, author and social media info.
+You can also choose whether to aggregate photos to a single navigation link (``aggregateGallery``) - this is the default and recommended when listing multiple albums.

-To change the site colors, you can edit the ``mixins`` file in ``src/styles/_mixins.scss``.
-If you like, you can supply hex values or use your own variables here.

-Please note, there is a light (default) and dark theme, and your own color values should contrast sufficiently for legibility.
+To change the site colors, you can edit the ``themes`` file in ``src/styles/themes.css``.
+If you like, you can supply your own colours using hex/rgba values respectively. *Please note*, there is a light (default) and dark theme, and your own color values should contrast sufficiently for legibility.

-You should also update the markup in the ``About`` page, via ``src/views/about/About.jsx``, supplying your own image and description text here.
+You should also update the markdown in the ``About`` page, via ``src/data/about.mdx``, supplying your own description text here.
+Images can be updated by replacing those in ``src/images/about``. _Please note: this previously used a separate markdown file, but has since stopped working following updates from Gatsby.
+I might address this in a future release._

-## Available Scripts

-In the project directory, you can run:

-### `yarn setup`

-Run this to create your data file, and export your photos for use with the application.
-This will generate the required thumbnails and extract metadata if available.

-Each time you run this, the contents of ``src/media`` will be replaced with the content in your ``photography`` folder.
-You will need to run this each time you want to update the photos on your site.
-The source files remain unchanged.

-If you don't successfully complete the initial setup, the application will not build correctly.

-### `yarn start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Learn More
+## Credits

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+Included photos are for demonstration purposes only, and were taken and owned by [Bryan McDowall](https://www.bryphoto.co.uk/).
+Redistribution and alteration is denied without express permission.

+Thanks to [Finn Scott](https://github.com/GeeWizWow) for direct contributions to the original release of ReactPhoto.
+Thanks also to Thomas Philips for assistace with RegEx queries.